 Pros and Cons of 1Password

-The 1Password software was first developed back in 2005, so it has gone through almost 15 years of iterations to get where we are today.
+The 1Password software was first developed back in 2005.
+It has gone through almost 16 years of iterations to get where we are today.

-While password manager software is used by different kinds of groups (i.e. individuals, families, businesses), for the sake of this 1Password review I’m going to focus on individuals and families.
+While password management software is used by different kinds of groups (i.e. individuals, families, businesses), for the sake of this 1Password review I’m going to focus on individuals and families.

-To start, I’m going to list out the pros and cons and then follow the list with a deeper explanation of each.
+To start, I’m going to list out the pros and cons and follow with a deeper explanation of each.

 - Easy-to-use software for desktop, phones & tablets;